-Each ray $(x,y)$ cast into the volume creates a so-called \textit{list} \supseglist{xy} of up to \numSupsegs~supersegments \superseg{xy}{j} where $j$ represents the index of the supersegment in the list (Fig.~\ref{fig:generation}).
-The total number of lists created, \numLists, corresponds to the viewport resolution the VDI is generated on, i.e. \numLists$ = wh$ where $w$ is the width of the viewport and $h$ the height.
+Each ray $(x,y)$ cast into the volume creates a supersegment \textit{list} \supseglist{xy} of up to \numSupsegs~(user parameter) supersegments \superseg{xy}{j}, where $j$ is the index of the supersegment within the list (Fig.~\ref{fig:generation}).
+The total number of lists created, \numLists, corresponds to the viewport resolution the VDI is generated for, i.e. \numLists$ = wh$, where $w$ is the width of the viewport and $h$ the height in pixels.

 The decomposition of the volume rendering integral into supersegments is governed by a termination criterion \criteria, which depends on a sensitivity parameter \sensitivity.
 Samples along each ray are merged into a supersegment until